devops-timi/portfolio-project/README.md

     cd ~/new_project/portfolio-project
     git init

-Created an empty repository on GitHub called portfolio-project
+Create an empty repository on GitHub called portfolio-project

-Cloned the repository locally:
+Clone the repository locally:

     git clone <github-repo-url> .
     Created and tracked the README.md file: